 Understanding Evil-GPT on TryHackMe

-- Evil-GPT: A malicious AI interface that translates natural language requests into shell commands.
+- A malicious AI interface that translates natural language requests into shell commands.

 Environment Setup